01618830666

 Introduction

 Ever stumbled upon a plant in your backyard and wondered, “Is this Japanese Knotweed?”
-Understanding what this invasive species looks like can be crucial for homeowners and environmentalists alike.
+Understanding what this invasive species looks like can be crucial for homeowners and environmentalists.
 So, how can you identify it?

 A Brief Background

-Before we dive into the specifics, let’s get familiar with Japanese Knotweed.
-Hailing from East Asia, this plant has traveled the world, often wreaking havoc on native ecosystems.
+Before we discuss the specifics, let’s familiarise ourselves with Japanese Knotweed.
+Hailing from East Asia, this plant has travelled the world, often wreaking havoc on native ecosystems.

 The Stems

-Japanese Knotweed stems are reminiscent of bamboo.
+Japanese Knotweed stems resemble bamboo.
 They’re hollow and segmented, with a greenish-brown hue.
-Think of them like the stalks of asparagus but much tougher!
+Think of them like asparagus stalks but much tougher!

 Stems of Japanese knotweed